AnnikaV9/usv3-framework/README.md

 usv3 requires >= Python 3.10 and [poetry](https://python-poetry.org/)
 1. Set up the project with `poetry install`
 3. Configure the bot in [config](config)
-4. Run the bot with `poetry run bot`
+4. Run the bot with `poetry run usv3`

 ## Adding your own stuff